david-caro/musings/content/posts/2022-09-17-proc-directory-and-network-connections.md

 * Follow the process above to get which namespace is the one that is contacting that IP/port
 * Once you have the namespace, you can also extract the inode (from the same net file `/proc/<pid>/net/*`)
 * With the inode, you can then look at all the open files for each process on that same namespace (`/proc/*/fd/*`)
-* That will give you the processes that have that socket open (note that could be more than one!)
+* That will give you the specific processes that have that socket open (note that could be more than one!)

 Enjoy!